Generalized Least Squares (GLS)

 \end{align}

-where stared variables (variables having star on them) are the original variable divided by the known $\sigma_i$.
-The stared coefficients are the parameters of transformed model, to distinguished them from OLS parameters $\beta_1$ and $\beta_2$.
+where the stared variables (variables with stars on them) are the original variable divided by the known $\sigma_i$.
+The stared coefficients are the transformed model’s parameters, distinguishing them from OLS parameters $\beta_1$ and $\beta_2$.

 \begin{align*}